Connecticut Traffic Court Records

 Getting a Traffic Ticket in Connecticut.

-If you get cited for a traffic violation in the state of Connecticut by a law enforcement officer, you will be issued a Uniform Complaint ticket.
+When an individual is cited for a Connecticut traffic violation and infraction, they are issued a Uniform Complaint ticket.
 This is a long-form document that serves as a sworn statement attesting to the violation, as observed by the officer.
 The ticket indicates that the undersigned officer is making a complaint about the defendant.
 It will note the date and time the officer observed the offense and the location where the incident occurred.
 It will name the defendant and list other relevant bio-data including date of birth, sex, race, and address.
-The ticket will also include information about the defendant's license and details about the motor vehicle involved in the violation.
+The ticket will also include information about the defendant’s license and details about the motor vehicle involved in the violation.

 If it is a speeding violation, the actual speed of the defendant and the posted speed limit will be noted.
 The ticket will contain an “Answer Date”, which is the date by which the ticket should have been responded to, either by paying fine or appearing in court.
 The ticket will list the infractions or violations being cited and the statute/ordinance code which was violated and indicate the fine amount due to be paid.
 The officer will sign at the bottom of the ticket and include his badge/ID number and agency.
 The back of the ticket contains details about your options for responding to the ticket.